csswizardry/csswizardry.github.com/_posts/2014-11-20-when-to-use-extend-when-to-use-a-mixin.md

 declarations you’re trying to avoid repeating.**

 If we were to actually just repeat the `font-weight: bold;` declaration
-<var>n</var> times—instead of trying to avoid repeating it at all—we’d actually
+<var>n</var> times — instead of trying to avoid repeating it at all — we’d actually
 achieve a smaller file size: **264 bytes**.
 This is just a very timid model, but it should help to illustrate the possibility for diminishing returns.
 `@extend`ing single declarations can often be counterproductive.